Advanced Differential Equations: Asymptotics & Perturbations: Lecture 26: Floquet Theory

 Thus far, we have primarily been focused on considering the dynamics, stability and bifurcation structure of many steady-state solutions.
 However, there are many nonlinear dynamical systems that produce periodic solutions that persistent and so are often considered stable in nature.
 Such limit cycles are now the focus of our efforts.
 In particular, our objective is to study the stability of such solutions using what is called Floquet theory.

 To start, we consider a graphical representation of a solution in an $n$-dimensional space which is nearly periodic.
 In a lower-dimensional space, we define what is called a Poincar\'e map, or a first recurrence map, which is the intersection of a periodic orbit in the state space of a continuous dynamical system with a prescribed lower-dimensional subspace, called the Poincar\'e section, transversal to the dynamical flow of the system.
 Figure~\ref{fig:poincare_map} shows a representative example of a Poincar\'e map (return map) for a simple $3$-dimensional flow projected to a $2$-dimensional map.
-In modern applications, such mappings can be used to discover slow-time dynamics of periodic behaviors~\cite{bramburger2020poincare,bramburger2020sparse}
+In modern applications, such mappings can be used to discover slow-time dynamics of periodic behaviors~\cite{bramburger2020poincare,bramburger2020sparse}.
+One can also average over the periodic fast times in order to study the slow-scale dynamics~\cite{ding2009operating}.

 More formally, we can characterize the Poincar\'e dynamics as a map

 This then allows us to define the concepts of stability in terms of the map $\phi(\cdot)$.
 Specifically, we have the following two possibilities \begin{subeqnarray} && \mbox{stable periodic orbit:} \,\,\,\,\, p_{n+1}=\phi(p_n) \,\, \mbox{where} \,\, p_{n+1}=p_n \\ && \mbox{unstable periodic orbit:} \,\,\,\,\, p_{n+1}=\phi(p_n) \,\, \mbox{where} \,\, p_{n+1}\neq p_n, \,\, |p_{n}-p_{n+1}|>|p_{n-1}-p_n|. \end{subeqnarray} These are intuitive concepts for stability.
 What is required is a principled method to compute the criteria.
 This is exactly what Floquet theory allows us to do.